INSIGHTS IN ACTION

 Segmenting SaaS Churn

-There are limitless ways to segment churn in a SaaS business.
+There are limitless ways to segment churn in SaaS companies.
 With the ability to analyze churn on a granular level, you can dig deeper to identify root causes and take corrective action in every part of your organization.

-Churn can impact each and every department in a SaaS company.
-As such, all managers and key stakeholders must align on a common definition of churn and consistent formulas for all calculations.
+Churn metrics can impact each and every department in a SaaS company.
+As such, all managers and key stakeholders must align on a common definition of churn and consistent formulas for each churn calculation.
 Which types of churn will be measured?
 What segments will be tracked?
 Unanswered, these and other questions can easily lead to faulty data and a cascade of misinformation.

 Common ways to segment churn include: